 - Press Ctrl + Shift + Esc to open Task Manager

-- Locate the application that is hogging up RAM, righ-click on it to End Task It.
+- Locate the application that is hogging up RAM, and right-click on it to End Task It.

 Disable Your Integrated Graphics

-If you have dual GPU integrated and dedicated you need to disable the integrated to fix the God of War memory leak issue.
+If you have dual GPU integrated and dedicated you need to disable the integration to fix the God of War memory leak issue.